spoonapps/docs/doc/reference/examples/dotNet/a_containerize_dotNet.md

 spoon build -n=$(SolutionName) $(SolutionDir)\spoon.me
 ```

 **Note**: For solutions with multiple projects, we recommend only triggering a post-build event for the last project in the build chain.
-This may require customizing your Spoon script to also pull in the build outputs from these other projects.
+This may require customizing your SpoonScript to also pull in the build outputs from these other projects.